On 5 June 2018, the Victorian Parliament passed the Liquor and Gambling Legislation Amendment Act 2018 (the LGLA Act).

 The prohibition on static alcohol advertising prohibition does not apply where the advertising is:

-For further information on the exceptions, see the FAQ document (PDF, 369.47 KB).
+For further information on the exceptions, see the FAQ document (PDF, 369.47 KB) or visit the alcohol advertising near schools page.

 The amenity of an area is the quality an area has of being pleasant and agreeable.
 In determining whether the grant of a liquor licence application would detract from or be detrimental to the amenity of an area, the VCGLR may consider a range of factors under the LCR Act, including: